siwelyllek/simple-sinister-tracker/README.md

 ## License

 Distributed under the MIT License.
+See [LICENSE](https://opensource.org/licenses/MIT) for more information.

 ## Acknowledgments